West Hampstead Estate Agent

 West Hampstead Area Guide

-These days, West Hampstead is considered one of north-west London’s best addresses and fortunately, remains more affordable than neighbouring Hampstead.
+These days, West Hampstead is considered one of north-west London’s best addresses and, fortunately, remains more affordable than neighbouring Hampstead.
 It has a pleasant ‘village’ atmosphere, which is something the locals go to great lengths to preserve.
-However, despite its cosy community ambiance, it is conveniently close to the heart of the capital.
+However, despite its cosy community ambience, it is conveniently close to the heart of London.

 Buses are also plentiful in the area, or alternatively, travellers may wish to cycle into Central London.
 It takes approximately half an hour for a cyclist to reach Oxford Street.

-As for local amenities?
-West Hampstead residents are spoilt for choice.
+As for local amenities, West Hampstead residents are spoilt for choice.
 The O2 Centre has plenty of shops and restaurants, plus a cinema and a gym.
-There’s also a library and a local farmer’s market, and several independent cafes, shops and bars.
+There’s also a library, a local farmer’s market, and several independent cafes, shops and bars for all to enjoy.

 SEARCH PROPERTIES BOOK A VALUATION